Samtab2/se_project_react/README.md

 Unfortunately, Google Cloud is out of charge

-You can run Npm Run dev via VScode so you can see the website.
+You can run Npm Run dev via VScode Terminal so you can see the website.